 Although for a long time, buying a luxury item was a means to belong to a social class elite, now Chinese consumers increasingly buying luxury goods because they desire it.

 The Chinese made an association of some brands in some countries, Western brands enjoy a high recognition from the Chinese.
-When traveling in Europe or the US, the Chinese like to buy brands from these countries to show their loved ones, everyone where they went traveling.
+When travelling in Europe or the US, the Chinese like to buy brands from these countries to show their loved ones, everyone where they went travelling.

 Chinese consumers are learning a lot about brands before buying, they are more informed than before.
 The information is part of the purchase process of Chinese consumers.
 They are mainly looking for product quality because of counterfeit in China.

 In 2013, 70% of seized counterfeit products come from China.
-That is why the Chinese buying luxury make much attention to the quality and authenticity of the product.
+That is why the Chinese buying luxury makes much attention to the quality and authenticity of the product.

-Moreover, Chinese consumers are buying on different channels, with the explosion of e-commerce, luxury brands have interest to thrive online.
-To better understand the consumers, you need to have active presence online and ready to communicate with the chinese consumers.
+Moreover, Chinese consumers are buying on different channels, with the explosion of e-commerce, luxury brands have the interest to thrive online.
+To better understand the consumers, you need to have an active presence online and ready to communicate with the Chinese consumers.